 13 | Igor Stravinsky – Le Sacre du Printemps (Simon Rattle/Berlin Philharmoniker)

-Perhaps it was inevitable in this 100th anniversary year of the Rite of Spring that it would fall to Simon Rattle—one of music’s most perspicacious of conductors—to break through a century of gradual over-familiarity & find the essence of what caused such havoc in the first place.
-Le Sacre still sounds as though it could have been written last week rather than last century, even more so when one hears with such clarity the strange counterpoint, the seeming non-sequitur chord progressions & such wildly Dionysian orchestral pile-ups.
+Perhaps it was inevitable in this 100th anniversary year of the Rite of Spring that it would fall to Simon Rattle—one of music’s most perspicacious of conductors—to break through a century of gradual over-familiarity and find the essence of what caused such havoc in the first place.
+Le Sacre still sounds as though it could have been written last week rather than last century, even more so when one hears with such clarity the strange counterpoint, the seeming non-sequitur chord progressions and such wildly Dionysian orchestral pile-ups.
 With the Berlin Phil, Rattle has enabled the Rite to sound entirely fresh for the century that lies ahead.

 [Presto Classical | Amazon]